pelukkk/stm32-FOC/README.md

 - STM32CubeMX
 - STM32Cube HAL & LL Drivers
 - FreeRTOS (via PlatformIO package)
 - VS Code + Serial Monitor for debugging
+- Altium Designer (for Hardware) you can see in STM32-FOC-hardware.zip
 - ACTUATOR CONTROL APP in controller_app.zip

 ---